the green fields experience

 GREEN FIELDS ALUMNI ARE LIVING EXAMPLES OF OUR LONG TRADITION OF EXCELLENCE

 Joshua graduated from Green Fields School in 1998.
 He spent his senior year of high school abroad with AFS before attending Brandeis University (1998-2001) where he received a B.A. in history.
 In 2002, while doing a post-bachelor pre-med course at the University of Arizona, he took the Foreign Service Exam and joined the Service in March of 2003.
 He is currently the Counselor for Public Affairs at the U.S. Embassy in Kingston, Jamaica where he coordinates U.S. public engagement and his tour has included the historic 2015 visit of President Obama.
-He speaks Arabic, French, and Spanish, learned to fly and glide in Tucson, and is married with an awesome year and half year old daughter.
+He speaks Arabic, French, and Spanish, learned to fly and glide in Tucson, and is married with an amazing daughter.

 Tucson native and 2004 graduate of Green Fields, Quinto Ott graduated from Indiana University, Bloomington and followed his dream of performing on the stage.
 Based in New York City, he is currently traveling with the National Tour of Phantom of the Opera performing the role of Don Atillio.
 While at Green Fields he performed and created costumes in many shows including Into the Woods, Damn Yankees, Jekyll and Hyde and a musical review written and directed by Quinto.